miguelzeph/interview-questions/index.md

 |**get in**: cheguei

 ##### possible answers
-- Yes, I had work in a part-time job here.... but not as a Developer because I just arrived in UK and I couldn't speak english at that time, well,  I need to pay my rent here ......and I was also working remotely to my last project in Brazil.
+- Yes, I had worked in a part-time job here.... but not as a Developer because I just arrived in UK and I couldn't speak english at that time, well,  I needed to pay my rent back then ......Besides that I was also working remotely to my last/previous project in Brazil.

 ___